The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Theoretical framework

 This is the starting point of a low-energy expansion arranged in terms of the soft scale over the hard scale, $(Q/\Lambda_\chi)^\nu$, where $Q$ stands for an external momentum (nucleon three-momentum or pion four-momentum) or a pion mass, and the degrees of freedom are pions and nucleons and, eventually, their resonances ($\Delta$).

-The relevant feature of ChEFT is the link with its underlying theory, namely the Quantum Chromodynamics, that is the requirement to observe all relevant symmetries of the QCD, specifically the broken chiral symmetry at low energies \cite{Weinberg79}.
+The relevant feature of ChEFT is the link with its underlying theory, namely quantum chromodynamics; that is, the requirement to observe all relevant symmetries of QCD, specifically the broken chiral symmetry at low energies \cite{Weinberg79}.

 In this work, we consider the high-precision $NN$ potential developed by Entem and Machleidt, by way of a chiral perturbative expansion at N$^3$LO \cite{Entem03}, that is characterized by a regulator function whose cutoff parameter is $\Lambda = 500$ MeV.
 An important advantage of the EFT approach to the derivation of a nuclear Hamiltonian is that it creates two- and many-body forces on an equal footing \cite{Weinberg92,vanKolck94,Machleidt11}, since most interaction vertices that appear in the three-nucleon force (3NF) and in the four-nucleon force (4NF) also occur in the two-nucleon one (2NF).

-It is worth to point out that the first non-vanishing 3NF occurs at N$^2$LO.
+It is worthwhile to point out that the first nonvanishing 3NF occurs at N$^2$LO.
 At this order, there are three 3NF topologies: the two-pion exchange (2PE), one-pion exchange (1PE), and three-nucleon-contact interactions.
-These terms are characterized by a set of low-energy constants (LECs), the 2PE contains the parameters $c_1$, $c_3$, and $c_4$ which, however, appear already in the 2PE component of the 2NF.
+These terms are characterized by a set of low-energy constants (LECs): the 2PE contains the parameters $c_1$, $c_3$, and $c_4$ which, however, appear already in the 2PE component of the 2NF.

-The 3NF 1PE contribution, apart from the parameters $g_A=1.2723$, $f_\pi=92.4$ MeV, $m_\pi=138.04$ MeV, and $\Lambda_\chi=700$ MeV, contains a new LEC $c_D$, while another new one, $c_E$, characterizes the 3N contact potential.
-These LECs, $c_D$ and $c_E$, do not appear in the two-nucleon problem, and therefore they should be fixed to reproduce the observables of the $A=3$ system.
-In present work, we have adopted the same $c_D,c_E$ values as in Refs. \cite{Fukui18,Ma19,Coraggio20e,Coraggio21}, namely $c_D=-1$ and $c_E=-0.34$.
+The 3NF 1PE contribution, apart from the parameters $g_A = 1.2723$, $f_\pi=92.4$ MeV, $m_\pi=138.04$ MeV, and $\Lambda_\chi=700$ MeV, contains a new LEC $c_D$, while another new one, $c_E$ , characterizes the 3N contact potential.
+These LECs, $c_D$ and $c_E$ , do not appear in the two-nucleon problem, and therefore they should be fixed to reproduce the observables of the $A=3$ system.
+In present work, we have adopted the same $c_D, c_E$ values as in Refs. \cite{Fukui18,Ma19,Coraggio20e,Coraggio21}, namely namely $c_D=-1$ and $c_E=-0.34$.
 This is a choice adopted in no-core shell model (NCSM) calculations in Ref. \cite{Navratil07a}, where the authors first constrained the relation of $c_D$-$c_E$, and then investigated a set of observables in light $p$-shell nuclei to give a second constraint.